frankrutz/tensorflow/README.md

 first version: 6th oct 2019

 # What you need to know:
-Good working knowledge Docker, Tensorflow, Python
+Basic knowledge of to operate Docker containers

 # Time needed
-to set up a new development environment in e.g. Google Cloud: 1.5 hours.
+building the container: approx. 10 minutes command line to start, 1.5 wall-clock hours

 # Example infrastructure
 This container is developed on Google Cloud Zurich (zone europe-west6-a)